If you’re an alcoholic having trouble controlling your drinking, I’m about to shed light on a subject that most people have no clue about.

 Why could my friends decide when they had drank enough, yet no matter what the situation, I almost always ended up drinking way more than I intended?

-It wasn’t until I moved to New York many years later, that I learned the main reason I couldn’t control my drinking was because I was lacking specific “bells, buzzards, and whistles.”
+It wasn’t until I moved to New York many years later, that I learned the main reason I couldn’t control my drinking was because I was lacking specific “bells, buzzers, and whistles.”

 I’ll explain more about this in a bit, but before I do, you need a little back story on how I learned about this phenomenon.